CentaurusInfra/arktos/docs/design-proposals/network/NICAndVPCSupportInArktos.md

 ### Controller Manager

-A new Alkaid controller, network controller, will be introduced to create ports and delete ports.
+A new Arktos controller, network controller, will be introduced to create ports and delete ports.

 Here is what the new network controller needs to do: